rameshrepo/devops_tools/linux/course/course1/Chapter1.md

 ## String Substitution: sed

-sed (stream editor) is to make substitutions and other modifications in files and in streamed output.
+sed (stream editor) is to **make substitutions and other modifications in files and in streamed output**.

 Any of the following methods will change all first instances of the string pig with cow for each line of file and put the results in newfile:
 ```